stupidmankind/BYpassDoc/docs/source/commands/resizewindow.rst

 ----------

 **Window Name**
-	Input or Type the name of the window that you want to resize. e.g. \"\*\*Untitled - Notepad\*\*\"
+	Input or Type the name of the window that you want to resize. e.g., \"\*\*Untitled - Notepad\*\*\".

 **X**
 	Indicate the new required width (pixel) of the window.
 This number is limited by your resolution.
 Maximum value should be the maximum value allowed by your resolution.
-For 1920x1080, the valid width range could be 0-1920
+For 1920x1080, the valid width range could be 0-1920.

 **Y**
 	Indicate the new required width (pixel) of the window.
 This number is limited by your resolution.
 Maximum value should be the maximum value allowed by your resolution.
-For 1920x1080, the valid width range could be 0-1920
+For 1920x1080, the valid width range could be 0-1920.